top of page

 The Solution/Demand

-Pass the Historically Black Neighborhood Ordinance sponsored by Councilmen Jecorey Arthur (Demand issued to Louisville Metro Council Members and Mayor Greenberg)
+Pass the Historically Black Neighborhood Ordinance sponsored by Councilmen Jecorey Arthur and Councilmen Kumar Rashad (Demand issued to Louisville Metro Council Members and Mayor Greenberg)

 Louisville Metro Government has been saying for years that we need an anti-displacement policy to protect poor and working-class communities being ripped apart by gentrification.
 We’re done waiting!
 We need clear and decisive action now.
 For the last two years, residents from across Historically Black Neighborhoods in Louisville, KY, have been working together to develop a policy that not only protects us and our neighbors but also will work to restore our communities.
 We call this policy the Historically Black Neighborhood Ordinance.